fred-camara/tetv1.2/README.md

-# tetv1
-multiplayer tetris game - vanillajs
+This is multiplayer tetris game featuring a leaderboard built with ES6, Node & React.